bradbell/xrst/sphinx/test_out/add_line_numbers.rst

  | ``{xrst_line`` *line_number@*

 is added at the end of each non-empty line.
-Spaces and tabs in empty lines are removed (so they are truely empty).
+Spaces and tabs in empty lines are removed (so they are truly empty).

 .. literalinclude:: ../../xrst/add_line_numbers.py
    :lines: 43-44